Ddarknotevil/Tokens-CheckerExt/README.md

 # Tokens-CheckerExt
 It's a simple Script that allow you to Extract Tokens from Logs Folders as output then you can Scan output using the TokenChecker

+* Note: The Script will auto Install the Requirements *

 More details
 ------------
 1-  Discord Tokens Extractor: